Table of Contents[Hide][Show]

 Additionally, gentian root has been shown to divert the flow of blood to the digestive system, bolstering and aiding in its function.

-Now, not all of these teas will be found in your local grocery store aisle.
+Now, not all of these teas will be found in your local grocery store aisle, so you may need to do a little searching.

 The most important thing to remember is to source your teas carefully.